MKP21/CareORG/README.md

 7) run "docker-compose run app"
 8) open docker image cli - from Docker desktop
 9) run "python manage.py makemigrations" or "python3 manage.py makemigrations"
-10)run "python manage.py migrate"
+10) run "python manage.py migrate"

 -> The project should be running now with an empty db
   Note: you can also follow the same steps to clear the database (skip steps 1,4,5)